KumarRobotics/kr_param_map/README.md

 # Kumar Lab Parameterized Map

 All in one!
-It's a revolution in map parameterization and representation for motion planning!
+It's a revolution of map parameterization and representation for motion planning!
 Let's see.

 ## 0. Setup